Susan-hue43/Chicago-ORD-Airline-Performance-Analysis-Project./README.md

 ---

-## 2. Least Profitable Routes, Aircraft, Airports, and Flights
+## Scenario 2: Least Profitable Routes, Aircraft, Airports, and Flights

 **Where Are We Losing the Most Money?**
 Despite some profitable routes, certain routes and operational factors result in significant losses.